 3. The MSGin5G Server forwards the MSGin5G message to Application Server as specified in clause 8.3.3.

 4-6.
-If delivery status report is requested, the AS sends delivery status report by API request to MSGin5G Server, the MSGin5G Server forwards the delivery status report to the Legacy 3GPP Message Gateway, the Legacy 3GPP Message Gateway translates the MSGin5G message delivery report to a SMS message delivery report and sends it to the SMS Client through SMSC.
+If delivery status report is requested, the AS sends delivery status report by API request to MSGin5G Server as specified in 8.3.4, the MSGin5G Server forwards the delivery status report to the Legacy 3GPP Message Gateway as specified in 8.3.5, the Legacy 3GPP Message Gateway translates the MSGin5G message delivery report to a SMS message delivery report and sends it to the SMS Client through SMSC.

 8.7.3.3 From Non-3GPP UE to Application Server